ocmod-space/ocmod-contact-button/module/README.md

 ## Description

-The **Contact Button** OpenCart extension enables customers to contact store staff in just a few clicks.
-It adds a floating button for quick access to speed dialing, email, or chatting via Telegram, Viber, or WhatsApp.
+The **Contact Button** is an OpenCart extension that allows customers to contact store staff in a few clicks.
+It adds a floating button to speed dial, email, or chat via Telegram, Viber, or WhatsApp.

 Compatible with OpenCart 3.x/4.x versions.